-DfE guidance on sexual violence and harassment is referenced in 'Keeping Children Safe in Education' and separate guidance exists on this issue 'Sexual violence and sexual harassment between children in schools and colleges'.
+DfE guidance on sexual violence and harassment is referenced in Part five of 'Keeping Children Safe in Education'.
 All staff are aware of this guidance.

-We take all forms of sexual violence and harassment seriously and will act appropriately on information which suggests inappropriate behaviour regardless of the considered seriousness.
+We have a zero tolerance approach to all forms of sexual violence and harassment and will act appropriately on information which suggests inappropriate behaviour regardless of the considered seriousness.
 Any incident of sexual harassment or violence (online or offline) must be reported to the DSL at the earliest opportunity.
 The DSL will follow the guidance as outlined in the Child Protection Policy and procedures.
+Sanctions will be applied in line with our Behaviour Policy and procedures.